SMC-Forge/SMC-Forge/README.md

 - 👋 Hi, I’m @SMC-Forge
 - 👀 I’m interested in ...
-Machine Learning, Computer Vision, DSP, life sciences, Language learning and other nerdy crafts.
+Machine Learning, Data Science, Computer Vision, DSP, life sciences, Language learning and other nerdy crafts.
-- 🌱 I’m currently learning ... an introduction to machine learning, with Python
+- 🌱 I’m currently learning ...
+ASP.Net and an introduction to machine learning, with Python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... you can get me at smccormick26@outlook.com

 <!---